syncfusion-content/ej2-react-docs/ej2-react/speed-dial/template.md

 ---
 layout: post
-title: Template in React Speed dial component | Syncfusion
+title: Template in React SpeedDial component | Syncfusion
 description: Learn here all about Template in Syncfusion React Speed dial component of Syncfusion Essential JS 2 and more.
 control: Template
 platform: ej2-react